-- ON/OFF toggling of the lamp, shutter, auxiliary lens position, user test patterns, and pre-configured displays. - Basic status and/or diagnostic information about projector components. - Versions of software components currently installed.
+- ON/OFF toggling of the lamp, shutter, user test patterns, and pre-configured displays. - Basic status and/or diagnostic information about projector components. - Versions of software components currently installed.

-Figure 3-4 TPC User Access Rights
+Figure 3-2 Map of TPC User Access Rights

-A simple design with familiar menu icons enables a novice user to display an accurate and fully optimized image by pressing a single button on the touch-screen-and precisely configured presentations are protected from accidental or unauthorized change.
+A simple design with familiar menu icons enables a novice user to display an accurate and fully optimized image by pressing a single button on the touch-screen, while protecting precisely configured presentations from accidental or unauthorized change.